Skip to Content

 Key Points:

-• Hoover Dam is located about 40 minutes from resorts on the Strip in Las Vegas and is awe-inspiring.
+• Hoover Dam is about 40 mins from the Strip and is worth your time.

-• While guests are free to explore the exterior of the dam for free, I suggest purchasing a ticket for a tour – It’s worth it.
+• While guests are free to explore the dam’s exterior, the tour is worth the cost.

-• In addition to the Dam, I was struck by the beauty of Lake Mead behind it and the views from the Mike O’Callaghan-Pat Tillman Memorial Bridge.
+• In addition to the Dam, stop to take in the views from the pedestrian walkway on the Mike O’Callaghan-Pat Tillman Memorial Bridge.

-For those looking to escape the omnipresent dinging of slot machines on the Las Vegas Strip, few attractions will inspire awe like the Hoover Dam.
+For those looking to escape the omnipresent dinging of slot machines on the Strip, few attractions match the “wow factor” of the Hoover Dam.

-Completed in the 1930s, the Hoover Dam has stood the test of time and is still recognized as an engineering marvel today.
-In fact, my tour guide shared that the dam is likely to last 2-3,000 years.
+Completed in the 1930s, the dam has stood the test of time and is still recognized as an engineering marvel today.
+My tour guide shared that the dam is likely to last 2,000-3,000 years.

-The dam was built by an organization known as Six Companies, a group of six construction firms that worked together on the gargantuan project intended to control flooding, provide a stable source of fresh water, and generate hydroelectric power for residents of the southwest United States.
+The dam was built by Six Companies, a group of six construction firms that worked together on the project intended to control flooding, provide a stable source of fresh water, and generate hydroelectric power for residents of the southwest United States.

-While official figures attribute 96 deaths to the project, a tour guide was quick to point out that deaths not obviously attributable to construction, like overheating, were not included in that tally.
+While official figures attribute 96 deaths to the project, a tour guide was quick to point out that deaths not obviously attributable to construction, like overheating, weren’t included in the tally.
 The number is likely much higher.
 The guide added that “This was not a worker-friendly project”.

-Today, the Hoover Dam is managed by the US Bureau of Reclamation and is open for tourists to explore, and even take guided tours if they desire.
+Today, the Hoover Dam is managed by the US Bureau of Reclamation and is able to be explored.

 Hoover Dam Cost